Empowering New Dog Parents with Personalized Guidance

 Overview

-Our capstone team bonded over a shared love for dogs and quickly identified a common challenge: new dog owners often struggle to find trustworthy, relevant information despite the booming pet market.
+Our capstone team bonded over a shared love for dogs, where we quickly identified a common challenge: new dog owners often struggle to find trustworthy, relevant information despite the booming pet market.

 This insight led us to design Pawsome, an AI-powered app that simplifies the search for reliable resources and provides personalized support to guide new dog parents through the early stages of pet ownership.